 An independent international Funding Committee reviews, scores and shortlists eligible applications at stage 1 and stage 2.

 Research proposals should be submitted online through the Research Management System.
-We supply word document template application forms for stage 1 and stage 2 to help researchers prepare their proposal ahead of online submission.
+We supply guidance for applicants on filling in the stage 1 application form and the financial information required as part of an application.